PhysicsOfData/LaboratoryOfComputationalPhysics_Y4/README.md

    `git merge upstream/main`

-   `git merge origin main`

       * And then in your development branch, if any:

    `git checkout <BranchName>`